 PTSD: National Center for PTSD

-Problems with Alcohol Use
+PTSD and Problems with Alcohol Use

-Problems with Alcohol Use
+PTSD and Problems with Alcohol Use

 If you have PTSD, you may have trouble falling asleep or problems with waking up during the night.
 You may "medicate" yourself with alcohol because you think it's helping your sleep.
 In fact, using too much alcohol can get in the way of restful sleep.
 Alcohol changes the quality of your sleep and makes it less refreshing.